Al-Amin14/TechShopBD_FlutterProject_webView/README.md

 ## Getting Started

 This project is a starting point for a app for ecommarce side where they sell all the tech that are usefull.
-So I, build an app for them just useing flutter web view knowloedge.
+So I, build an app for them just using flutter web view knowloedge.

 A few resources to get you started if this is your first Flutter project: